andreasWallner/recipe-markdown/README.md

 As an example, a simple recipe for a quiche lorraine:

     ! title: Quiche Lorraine
+    size: 1 28cm quiche pan
+    This would be the description for this very nice recipe, which is actually legit and can be cooked like this.

     # 200g speck
     # 3pcs onion